 - Pike

-As you can see, salmon is just one of a list of awesome fish species you might find on the end of your line in Scotland, and in some cases, you can find four of the five species in a single stretch of water making for a day of very diverse fishing.
+In Scotland’s rivers, typically, you can find four of the five species in a single stretch of water, making for a day of very diverse fishing.

 Where To Go Fishing In Scotland?

-Below you’ll find a list of my favourite fishing spots in Scotland so you can avoid unproductive waters and fish with confidence from your first cast.
+Below are my favourite rivers and locations to avoid unproductive waters and fish confidently from your first cast.

-Salmon & Sea Trout Rivers
+Fishing The East Coast Salmon & Sea Trout Rivers

 Tip: The largest Atlantic salmon caught in the UK was a 64lb specimen in 1922!
 This was caught on the River Tay at Glendelvine

-Fishing The West Coast Of Scotland
+Fishing The West Coast Salmon & Sea Trout Rivers

 Tip: A spate river is usually a fast-flowing river fed by heavy rainwater.
 The water level rises and falls very fast.

-Fishing Brown Trout & Grayling Rivers
+Fishing For Brown Trout & Grayling In Scottish Rivers

-Fishing Brown Trout Lochs
+Fishing For Brown Trout In Scottish Lochs

-Tip: The largest brown trout caught in the UK was a 31lb 12oz monster caught from Loch Awe.
+Tip: The largest brown trout caught in the UK was a 31lb 12oz monster from Loch Awe.

 Here are the top brown trout lochs in Scotland: